Cozy mystery

 Cozy mysteries (or cosy mysteries) are a sub-genre of crime fiction in which sex and violence occur offstage, the detective is an amateur sleuth, and the crime and detection take place in a small, socially intimate community.
 Cozy mysteries thus stand in contrast to hardboiled fiction, in which more violence and explicit sexuality are central to the plot.
-The term "cozy" was first coined in the late 20th century, when various writers produced work in an attempt to recreate the Golden Age of Detective Fiction.
+The term "cozy" was used to describe works in this genre by the 1960s, though it only gained widespread recognition in the late 20th century, when various writers produced work in an attempt to recreate the Golden Age of Detective Fiction.

 Characters

-The detectives in such stories are nearly always amateurs and are frequently women.
+The detectives in such stories are almost always amateurs and often women.
 Village policeman Hamish Macbeth, featured in a series of novels by M. C. Beaton, and reporter Jim Qwilleran, featured in The Cat Who... series by Lillian Jackson Braun, are notable exceptions.
 These characters are typically well educated and intuitive, and hold jobs that bring them into constant contact with other residents of their community and the surrounding region (e.g., caterer, innkeeper, librarian, teacher, dog trainer, shop owner, reporter).
-Like other amateur detectives, they typically have a contact on the police force who can give them access to important information about the case at hand, but the contact is typically a spouse, lover, friend, or family member, rather than a former colleague.
+Like other amateur detectives, they typically have a contact in the police force who can give them access to important information about the case at hand, but the contact is typically a spouse, lover, friend, or family member rather than a former colleague.
 Dismissed by the authorities in general as nosy busybodies, particularly if they are middle-aged or elderly women, the detectives in cozy mysteries are thus left free to eavesdrop, gather clues, and use their native intelligence and intuitive "feel" for the social dynamics of the community to solve the crime.

 The murderers in cozy mysteries are typically neither psychopaths nor serial killers and, once unmasked, are usually taken into custody without violence.
-They are generally members of the community in which the murder occurs and able to hide in plain sight, and their motives (greed, jealousy, revenge) are often rooted in events years or even generations old.
+They are generally members of the community where the murder occurs, able to hide in plain sight, and their motives (greed, jealousy, revenge) are often rooted in events years or even generations old.
 The murderers are typically rational and often highly articulate, enabling them to explain or elaborate on their motives after their unmasking.

 The supporting characters in cozy mysteries are often very broadly drawn and used as comic relief.
 The accumulation of such characters in long-running cozy mystery series, such as those of Charlotte MacLeod, frequently creates a stock company of eccentrics among whom the detective stands out as the most, perhaps only, truly sane person.

-One subtle joke in such series is how the main character constantly becomes embroiled in so many high-profile cases, often by accident.
-A long-running joke about the series Murder, She Wrote was that the main character/detective (Jessica Fletcher) had to be the actual murderer in every case: "No matter where she goes, somebody dies!"
+One subtle humorous theme in such series is how the main character keeps getting embroiled in so many high-profile cases, often by accident.
+The main character, Jessica Fletcher, in Murder, She Wrote came across a murder in every episode: "No matter where she goes, somebody dies!"